-The City of Coventry Corps of Drums was formed in 1947 as a military style marching band for young men and boys.
+The City of Coventry Corps of Drums was formed in 1947 as a military style marching band.
 It's main aims were to give it's members the opportunity to learn to play an instrument and whilst at the same time have fun and make great friends.
 This ethos is still at the heart of the Corps today.

 The City of Coventry Corps of Drums came into existence in 1947 after being a direct descendant of the Wing Band, 84th Squadron (City of Coventry) Air Training Corps, which was set up in 1945 by printing firm boss, John Parbury and had a first class record for training youngsters in musicianship.

-Its first headquarters were in Cow Lane, somewhere near the modern day telephone exchange in Little Park Street, Coventry.
+Its first headquarters were in Cow Lane, Coventry.
 It was here, some 100 boys came together each week to pursue a multitude of hobbies and interests.
 Amongst them was a band of lads who wanted to march and play music.
 The Corps first musical director was Flying Officer John Major, a well known figure in local music circle.

 When the break was made with the Air Ministry as it was then known, because they could not authorise a mainly musical organisation, a crisis developed, but happily the band survived.
 The Corps became an independent organisation and it was then decided to create a new Voluntary Organisation to be called the Coventry School of Music.